-Greenhouse gases are responsible for the greenhouse effect.
+Greenhouse gases (GHGs) are responsible for the greenhouse effect.

-It is important for you to realize that these gases are not equally harmful to the environment; some trap more heat than others.
+It is essential for you to realize that these gases are not equally harmful to the environment; some trap more heat than others.

 In other words, when the atmosphere is warm, there is more water vapour.
 Thus there is a higher possibility of clouds and precipitation.